 The congregation was fortunate to acquire the property directly adjacent to its old location, along with the historic brick structure (formerly the Sackville Town Hall) that sits upon it.
 With renovations to the building complete in May 2014, we have settled into our new church space, and are excited with all that it has to offer as we continue to live out our faith and mission in Sackville.

-We are currently one of many churches involved in the SRRC (Sackville Refugee Response Coalition), and are in the process of becoming an Affirming Congregation within the United Church of Canada.
+We are currently one of many churches involved in the SRRC (Sackville Refugee Response Coalition), and are an Affirming Congregation within the United Church of Canada.